vfarah-if/ReviteExercise/README.md

   # React JS Full Course 2024

-  Go through full video doing some of the work usig this template and taking in some of the cool bits - https://www.youtube.com/watch?v=lAFbKzO-fss
+  Go through full video doing some of the work using this template and taking in some of the cool bits - https://www.youtube.com/watch?v=lAFbKzO-fss

   ## Final Thoughts